 Stories & Myths of Ireland

 Here are just some of our favourite folklore stories and legends from Ireland.

 Sidhe – Faerie folk – Find out what Sidhe means and the different beliefs that can be found in Ireland.

 The Irish Leprechaun or wee folk – The most famous legends to come from Ireland.
 Discover what a Leprechaun is and how it could be lucky to catch one.

 The wailing Banshee of the Faerie mound – When people think Banshee they may think of a ghost or death but there is more to a Banshee than most people know.

 What is a Changeling?
 It is said that you can tell a changeling baby by its appearance and manner as it will be ill-tempered and wizened and will have very dark eyes that if you look into them you can see wisdom well beyond their age.

 Pooka’s – The most feared Faerie in Ireland – A Pooka is a shape-shifter and can take any form it chooses.
 Traditionally seen as a dark, sleek horse with a long wild flowing mane and luminescent golden eyes.

-Fionn mac Cumhal (Finn mac Cool) is a famous warrior from Ireland’s ancient legends who shaped had help shape various parts of Ireland as we see it today.
+Fionn mac Cumhal (Finn mac Cool) is a famous warrior from Ireland’s ancient legends who shaped had helped shape various parts of Ireland as we see it today.